FLSA Overtime Exemptions – The Salary Basis

 Exceptions To The Salary Basis Test

 As a final note, the salary basis test does not apply to attorneys, medical doctors, or teachers in bona fide educational establishments.
-They are overtime-exempt even if they are paid less than $455 per week, or if they are paid on an hourly basis.
+They are overtime-exempt even if they are paid less than the minimum salary basis, or if they are paid on an hourly basis.
 (An hourly employee under these circumstances still must be paid for all hours worked, but the employer may use the regular rate rather than the time-and-a-half rate.)
 This exception is strictly applied only to attorneys, doctors, and teachers, and does not apply to related fields such as paralegals, nurses, or school administrators.

 Conclusion